 To this end, this Ministry will take into account the levels or situations which may endanger human, animal or vegetable health, harm the environment or cause risk, damage or serious discomfort to living beings or assets.

 The protection of the environment is declared to be in the general interest; as are: the production, import, export, transport, packaging, labelling, storage, distribution, commercialization, use and disposal of all chemical substances to ensure adequate levels of environmental protection against the adverse effects derived from normal use, accident or waste they may generate or derive in.
-Similar provisions exist in the matter of environmental protection; conservation and sustainable use of biological diversity, prevention and control of environmental risk derived from the creation, manipulation, utilization or release of genetically modified organisms as a result of biotechnological applications, the introduction of live organisms; acoustic contamination; the prohibition to commercialize gasoline, paint, pipes and containers which contain lead; as well as the creation and management of a Natural Protected Areas National System.
+Similar provisions exist in the matter of environmental protection; conservation and sustainable use of biological diversity, prevention and control of environmental risk derived from the creation, manipulation, utilization or release of genetically modified organisms as a result of biotechnological applications, the introduction of live organisms; acoustic contamination; prevention and control of risks derived from the use and disposal of packaging, the prohibition to commercialize gasoline, paint, pipes and containers which contain lead; as well as the creation and management of a Natural Protected Areas National System.

 Uruguay is party to numerous international conventions in this field, such as the Vienna Convention for the Protection of the Ozone Layer and its Montreal Protocol on Substances which Deplete the Ozone Layer; the United Nations Framework Convention on Climate Change and its Kyoto Protocol on the United Nations Framework Convention on Climate Change; the Stockholm Convention on Persistent Organic Pollutants; the MERCOSUR Framework Agreement on Environment; the Comprehensive Nuclear-Test-Ban Treaty; the United Nations Convention to Combat Desertification in Those Countries Experiencing Serious Drought and/or Desertification, Particularly in Africa; the International Convention on Civil Liability for Oil Pollution Damage, and its Protocols of 1976 and 1992; the International Convention on the Constitution of the International Compensation Fund for Damages Caused by Contamination by Hydrocarbons; the Protocol to the Antarctic Treaty on Environmental Protection and the International Convention on Oil Pollution Preparedness, Response and Cooperation, among others.